openbmc/docs/CONTRIBUTING.md

   `git remote add gerrit ssh://openbmc.gerrit/openbmc/openbmc_repo`

-Obtain the git hook commit-msg to automatically add a Change-Id to the commit message, which is needed by Gerrit:
+Gerrit uses [Change-Ids](https://gerrit-review.googlesource.com/Documentation/user-changeid.html) to identify commits that belong to the same review.
+Configure your git repository to automatically add a Change-Id to your commit messages.
+The steps are:

   `gitdir=$(git rev-parse --git-dir)`